zer0Kerbal/LaunchPack/readme.md

 > The LazTek Launch Pack is designed as an add-on for our LazTek Launch Pack, and the included .craft files require the installation of the Launch Pack to load correctly.
 >
-> Available for download in [low][ld], medium and [high][hr] resolution versions, these mods include replicas of the new LazTek Dragon V2 capsule and trunk, LazTek Falcon 9 v1.1 and Falcon Heavy launch platforms, proposed Exploration Expansion, plus special configurations for exploration, asteroid redirection, refueling, colonization and more!
-Add the LazTek Exploration Expansion for access to the original DragonRider concept spacecraft.
+> [Low][texture], [medium][texture] and [high][texture] resolutions are available for these mods which include replicas of the new SpaceX Dragon V2 capsule and trunk, SpaceX Falcon 9 v1.1 and Falcon Heavy launch platforms, proposed Historic Archive, plus special configurations for exploration, asteroid redirection, refueling, colonization and more!
+Add the SpaceX Historic Archive for access to the original DragonRider concept spacecraft.

 ### Included